March Madness: Alabama, Houston, Kansas, Purdue the 1 seeds

 The SEC and Big Ten led the way by placing eight teams each in the 68-team field.
 Duke won the ACC for the 22nd time and was one of five teams from that conference in a relatively weak year.

-But this tournament is always about way more than big schools with big pedigrees.
+But this tournament is always about more than big schools with big pedigrees.

 Some teams to watch for include 13th-seeded Iona, coached by the legend, Rick Pitino, who has the Gaels in the show for the second time in three years – with some people wondering if he’ll be heading over to a vacant job at St. John’s soon.
 Iona got a brutal draw – a first-round meeting against fourth-seeded UConn.

 There is Kennesaw State, the program that went 1-28 in 2019-20 and now finds itself in the bracket.
-And for the rest of the dreamers, there is Texas Southern – the team that won its conference tournament as a No. 8 seed and comes to March Madness at 14-20 for a play-in game against Fairleigh Dickenson.
+For the rest of the dreamers, there is Texas Southern – the team that won its conference tournament as a No. 8 seed and comes to March Madness at 14-20 for a play-in game against Fairleigh Dickinson.